aseif523/starter-academic/content/post/Intro-to-R/index.md

 {{< figure src="blog 1.png">}}

 R is a highly collaborative software in which many have previously made packages that make your life easier.
-Readxl package lets us import .xlsx files.
+Readxl package lets us import and tidyverse is used for exploring your dataset.

 You could install different packages by:

-    Install.packages( “ readxl “)
+    Install.packages(“readxl")
+    Install.packages(“tidyverse")

 You could also check if a package is installed by